ogden-marrow/CoffeeManagementSoftware/README.md

 - Use command-line mode for scripting or automation
 - Check the sales report weekly to understand your best sellers
 - The system auto-generates IDs for new coffees and orders
+- Stock is tracked in bags (not pounds) to match the API schema

 ## License